The Cyclades

 • SYROS – CAPITAL of the Cyclades with colourful Italianate architecture, self-sufficient Syros can be visited year-round.
 With a vibrant main town and cultural scene, the home of Rebetiko (“Greek blues”) is less impressive on the beach front. airplane icon

-• Andros – The greenest of the Cycladic islands, and unlike any of its bare rock neighbours, an impressive network of restored hiking paths take you through woods, waterfalls, streams, springs and down to secluded beaches.
+• Andros – The greenest of the Cycladic islands, and unlike any of its dry neighbours, an impressive network of restored hiking paths take you through woods, waterfalls, streams, springs and down to secluded beaches.
 With streets paved in marble and lined by mansions and museums, its elegant and cosmopolitan town center was built by a rich maritime history.

 Islands under 3 hours by high-speed ferry from Piraeus: